Making her first start, Bolden tallies 8 kills, 4 blocks in historic victory

-The ninth-ranked Colorado State volleyball team closed the regular season with a 3-0 sweep vs. UNLV to improve to 28-1.
-After, the team was presented the 2013 Mountain West championship trophy.
-[Photo by Dan Byers]
+CSU closed the regular season 29-2 with a win over Wyoming on Senior Night.
+Afterward, the team was presented the Mountain West trophy - 11/26/14 [Photos by Dan Byers]

 The Colorado State women's volleyball program has become synonymous with consistent winning under the guidance and tutelage of Head Coach Tom Hilbert, who begins his 18th season with the Rams in 2014 and his 26th overall as a collegiate head coach.

 With nine Mountain West Coach of the Year awards to his credit in the league's 15-year history, it is clear why Hilbert's program has risen to the top of the league and has become a stalwart on the national stage as a perennial top-25 team.

 Under Hilbert, who was inducted into the CSU Athletics Hall of Fame as the Hall of Honor recipient in 2006, the Rams have developed into one of the top programs in the nation, qualifying for the NCAA tournament all 17 seasons.
 Overall, CSU has played in 19 straight tournaments dating back to 1995, which ranks seventh nationally among active streaks.
 The stretch also includes five Sweet 16 appearances and 13 first-round victories.

 Hilbert ranks 10th among active Division I head coaches (15th all-time) in winning percentage (.773), and 17th in total wins (605).
 Of those ranked in the top 20 for wins, Hilbert has coached the fewest total matches, owning a career record of 605-178.
 With the Rams' win vs. Nevada on Nov.
 9, 2013, Hilbert became just the 10th coach in NCAA Division I women's volleyball history to record at least 600 victories and a career winning percentage above .770.